Welcome to Fortrose Scottish Country Dance

 Dancing makes you feel good.

 Key facts :-

-- we meet in the Gordon Memorial Hall, Rosemarkie on Monday evenings from late September to early April.
-See calendar for dates.
+- we meet in the Gordon Memorial Hall, Rosemarkie on Monday evenings from late September to mid April.

 - SCD is for everyone - our dancers ages vary from 17 to 70++.
 You just need to have reasonable mobility, a sense of rhythm and a sense of humour.
 We usually have about 20 dancers each week.

-- we hold two main social events each year which are attended by dancers from near and far:-
+- we hold two main social events each year (see the OUR EVENTS tab) which are attended by dancers from near and far:-

-- a Dance Rally in November when we dance to a live band and have a buffet supper
+- a Dance Rally, normally held on the third Friday of November, when we dance to a live band and have a buffet supper

-- a party in February when we dance to a live musician and have a buffet supper
+- a party, in April (on the last night of our winter term) when we dance to a live musician and have a buffet supper

 - some of our dancers attend the many dances, organised by other groups, that take place within reasonable travel distance.
-We've also been known to take part in the occassional dance competition and have even performed at an international folk dance festival in Austria! .Last November we took part in 'Unravelling the Celtic Knot' when we danced at Fortrose Cathedral.
+We've also been known to take part in the occasional dance competition and have even performed at an international folk dance festival in Austria!
+In November 2020 we took part in 'Unravelling the Celtic Knot' when we danced at Fortrose Cathedral.